ranger6/vault-docker/README.md

 ## CLI

 It is assumed that the [Vault CLI](https://www.vaultproject.io/downloads) used to communicate with the Vault container will be run outside of Docker.
+For this, one needs to download the native binary (or build from source).
 It is possible to run the CLI in a container, but the configuration for this case is not covered here.

 ## Files